-2.2.2.
 Second Step: Prediction

-- Behavioral models allow for prediction - Graph-based models can be consistency-checked with logic reasoners - .
+- Prediction is important for critical software: - Real-time software in embedded systems - Safety - Security and privacy - Energy efficiency - Behavioral models allow for prediction - Graph-based models can be consistency-checked with logic reasoners - .
 Integrity constraints constrain the object sets (object extents) of the classes - .
 Structural constraints (reducibility, layering) - Petri nets can be verified with matrix theory - .
 Resource consumption (memory consumption) - .
-Liveness of the processes - .
-Fairness of the processes - .
-Deadlocking processes - Statecharts can be checked with model checkers - Real-time statecharts can be time-checked with real-time model checkers - This area is called formal methods of software engineering - Prediction is important for critical software: - Real-time software in embedded systems - Safety - Security and privacy - Energy efficiency
+Liveness, Fairness, Deadlocking of the processes - Statecharts can be checked with model checkers - Virtual prototyping is used to predict the behavior of a system: - Simulation is also called model-in-the-loop (MIL) - Simulation of system behavior with simulation languages (see www.openmodelica.org) - This area is called formal methods of software engineering